DomResc/docker-backup-tools/README.md

 - **Insufficient disk space**: Ensure the backup destination has enough free space
 - **Tool not found**: Install missing tools (borg, filen, msmtp)
 - **Docker not stopping**: Check Docker service status and dependencies
+- **Lock file exists**: If the script was interrupted abnormally, you might need to manually remove the lock directory at `/tmp/docker-backup.lock`
 - **Email notifications not working**: Verify SMTP settings and connectivity

 ## Security Notes